documente/documente.github.io/language-overview.md

 ## Quoted text and numbers

 Quoted text and numbers are used to specify values for parameters in the test sentences.

+Quoted text uses double quotes (e.g. `"John"`).
+Numbers are not quoted and must be sequences of characters that can be parsed as a number (e.g. `123.456`).

 Parameters can be used in selectors, actions, and assertions.